Female inmates are returning to a housing unit inside York County Prison where a carbon-monoxide leak sent 49 prisoners to area hospitals last week.

 The county opted not to purchase and install hardwired detectors because of cost concerns and because inmates could tamper with the devices.

 "You have tampering and security issues with the hardwired units," Lindquist said.
-"The best solution in our case is to go with the portable units that will go all over the place."

 - Reach Greg Gross at email@example.com.- Erin James may also be reached at firstname.lastname@example.org.